-Students who complete a schedule of at least fifteen hours with grades of D or better will be given certificates of record.
-Students desiring such certificates must notify the office of the Secretary before the close of the course.
+Students who complete a schedule of at least fifteen hours with grades of 70 or better are given certificates of record.
+Students should notify the Secretary of the College before the close of the course if they desire such certificates, and these are mailed to them late in April.